Search in medicinals

 Properties: Acrid and bitter; balanced; toxic.

-Dosage & Method: Oral: Decoct (0.8–2.4g); use in pills or powders.
+Dosage and method: Oral: Decoct (0.8–2.4g); use in pills or powders.
 Topical: Wet-grind to obtain juice; grind to a powder and apply mixed.